 The Management Board’s Overall Statement on the Anticipated Development of the Group Including Its Overall View of the Risk and Opportunity Situation

-For 2022, ALTANA expects further global economic growth, albeit at a slower pace than in the previous year.
+For 2023, ALTANA expects restrained global economic growth, because the external influences that already gave rise to a market slowdown in 2022 remain in place.
 In this environment, we forecast operating sales growth for ALTANA in the mid-single-digit percentage range.
-With a continuing strained price situation in the area of material, logistics, and energy costs and otherwise stable cost structures, we expect earnings profitability in 2022 to be at the previous year’s level.
-The absolute corporate value-related key performance indicators are expected to be well above the value creation threshold again.
+Despite the persistently strained price situation in the area of material, logistics, and energy costs and the ongoing uncertainty regarding the sufficient availability of some raw materials and energy sources, we expect slightly improved earnings profitability in 2023.
+The absolute corporate valuerelated key performance indicators are expected to be above the value creation threshold again.

 We believe that the risk of burdens due to geopolitical tensions and negative impacts from a deterioration or even recession in the global economy or important core regions, in contrast with our expectations, exists.
 In addition, considerable risks to our short-term sales and earnings performance are posed by the higher price volatility on the raw-material and energy markets, by short-term exchange-rate fluctuations, and by impairments for intangible assets acquired within the framework of acquisitions.